christinabuencamino/Farmers-Market-Project/README.md

 ```

 <br>
 Due to the dataset not having a lot of values, and the lack of variance as seen from the tax bracket plots, there is a very slight, mostly negligble negative prediction line produced by the regression.
-When printing the accuracy, it is very low:
+When printing the accuracy, it is very low:<br>

 ```python
     y_pred = lr.predict_proba(X_test)